Period of study:

 Courses of study:

-– To do research work in the field of instrumental and performing arts;
+– To work in the sphere of music criticism and publicizing;

 – To teach musicological studies at secondary and higher institutes of music pedagogy or in the faculties and departments or specialized classes at other secondary and higher education institutes;

 – To work as editors and producers in the publication of musicological, popular or educational literature about music, musical periodical issues; as specialists in the production of musical radio- and TV programs, in the movie industry, in the release of CDs and other sound carriers of recorded music, in the organization of music performances.